Inheritance in Java: Single, Multiple, Multilevel & Hybrid

 Important Terminologies Used in Java Inheritance

-• Class: A class is a collection of objects that have similar traits, behaviors, and attributes.
+• Class: A class is a collection of objects having similar traits, behaviors, and attributes.
 Class does not exist in the actual world.
 It merely serves as a model, blueprint, or prototype from which objects can be made.

 • Superclass/Parent Class: A superclass, also known as a base class or a parent class, is a class from which features are inherited.